mako-framework/docs/02_routing_and_controllers/02_controllers.md

 }, 'text/plain');
 ```

-You can also set the content type and character set using the following methods.
+You can also set and get the content type and character set using the following methods.

 | Method name | Description               |
 |-------------|---------------------------|